Quick and Easy Chana Masala

 - fresh cilantro chopped, for serving

-- Heat oil in medium heat.
-When a drop of water sizzles upon hitting the pan, reduct heat to medium-low heat and add cumin seeds.
+- Heat sauté pan on medium heat then add the oil.
+Reduce heat to medium-low and add cumin seeds.
 Stir and toast the seeds for a minute or two until golden and fragrant, watching carefully so they don’t burn.

-- Raise heat to medium and stir in onion, garlic, ginger and serrano.
-Cook for a few minutes, then stir in the garam masala, coriander, turmeric, salt and cayenne (if using) and cook for 2 minutes more.
+- Raise heat to medium and stir in onion, garlic, ginger and pepper (or red pepper flakes).
+Cook for a few minutes until onion starts to soften, then stir in the garam masala, coriander, turmeric, salt and cayenne (if using) and cook for 2 minutes more.
+It will smell so good!

 - Add tomatoes and chickpeas.
-Bring the mixture to a simmer and cook for 10 minutes or longer to allow the flavors to develop.
-Server over brown rice or quinoa.
+Bring the mixture to a simmer (you may want to lower the heat) and cook for 10 minutes or longer to allow the flavors to develop.
+Serve over brown rice or quinoa.
 Garnish with a squeeze of lemon and chopped cilantro (I didn’t have these and it was still good!)